Slow cooker black bean chorizo soup is an easy-to-prep dinner recipe with deep, rich flavors. Perfect for a cozy night in!

 - If you’d prefer to use regular chorizo, just cook it in a medium pan and either stir it into the soup or serve the soup with the crumbled chorizo sprinkled on top.

-- I love serving this soup with some cornbread, but you could use a slotted spoon and serve it over rice, too, for more of that New Orleans style feel like red beans and rice.
+Or you could use a slotted spoon and serve it over rice, too, for more of that New Orleans style feel like red beans and rice. ❤️

 Slow cooker black bean chorizo soup